 If you complete the form with blue ink, you can scan it in color to email@example.com.
 Otherwise, you may mail or drop it off in person at the Dean's Office in Hornby Hall on the main campus.

 Yes.
 If you do not have health insurance which will cover you while abroad, you will need to purchase a two-week travel policy.
 There are many websites that sell travel health insurance (prices vary based on your age).
 A Travel Release Form and Medical Release Form will be sent to you after registration, so please note that you will need to gather the required medical insurance information.

-This varies by program, however each study abroad course will have a detailed itinerary that will be sent to all registered students and guests about three to four months prior to departure.
+This varies by program, however each study abroad course will have a detailed itinerary that will be sent to all registered students and guests about three months prior to departure.

 Typically no. We handle the flight arrangements through a travel agency, which provides us with a group rate that is usually lower than someone could arrange individually.
 If you would like to deviate from the group travel, then you will make your own flight arrangements, with the understanding that you will be at the proper destination when the program begins and ends.
 If you wish to bring a guest, they will travel with you and the group for the entire two-week period.